Azure/autorest.typescript/test/integration/generated/report/README.md

 ### ReportClient

-`ReportClient` is the primary interface for developers using the ReportClient library.
+`ReportClient` is the primary interface for developers using the Report client library.
 Explore the methods on this client object to understand the different features of the Report service that you can access.